On the tractability of optimization problems on H-graphs: Introduction

 All these generic algorithmic results provide XP algorithms when parameterized by the size of $H$.
 This brings us immediately to the second question defining the direction of our research. \begin{itemize} \item What is the parameterized complexity of the fundamental optimization problems being parameterized by the size of $H$? \end{itemize}

 The first steps in this direction were done by Chaplick et al. in \cite{ChaplickTVZ16} who showed that \textsc{Minimum Dominating Set} is fixed-parameter tractable (FPT) on $K_{1,d}$-graphs parameterized by $d$.
-In this paper we show that \textsc{Minimum Dominating Set} is W[1]-hard parameterized by $H$ and the size of the solution.
+In this paper we show that \textsc{Minimum Dominating Set} is W[1]-hard parameterized by the size of $H$ plus the solution size.
 Thus the existence of an FPT algorithm for a general graph $H$ is very unlikely.
 (We refer to books \cite{DowneyFbook13,CFKLMPPS2014} for definitions from parameterized complexity and algorithms.)
 We also prove a similar lower bound for \textsc{Maximum Independent Set} parameterized by the size of $H$ plus the solution size.
 Combined with our combinatorial results, these lower-bounds show that \textsc{Maximum Independent Set} and \textsc{Minimum Dominating Set} are also \classW{1}-hard when parameterized by mim-width of the input and the solution size.
 The technique we develop to establish lower bounds on $H$-graphs found applications beyond the topic of this paper \cite{jaffke17noteKT,jaffke2017polynomial}.

 On the positive side, we show that when $H$ is a tree, then \textsc{Minimum Dominating Set} is FPT parameterized by the size of~$H$.
 This significantly extends the result from \cite{ChaplickTVZ16} for stars to arbitrary trees.
+Furthermore, our algorithm does not require the intersection representation of the input graph to be given.
 We actually prove a slightly more general result, namely that \textsc{Minimum Dominating Set} is FPT on chordal graphs $G$ parameterized by the leafage of the graph, i.e.\ the minimum number of leaves in a clique tree of $G$.

 Finally we show that \textsc{Clique} admits a polynomial kernel when parameterized by the size of $H$ plus the solution size.
 This strengthens the result of Chaplick and Zeman who showed that \textsc{Clique} is FPT for such a parameterization.
 Our algorithmic results about $H$-graphs are summarized in \autoref{tab:sum}.